 With this special collection we want to inspire cross-domain experts interested in artificial intelligence/machine learning to stimulate research, engineering and evaluation in, around and for explainable AI – towards making machine decisions transparent, re-enactive, comprehensible, interpretable, thus explainable, re-traceable and reproducible; the latter is the cornerstone of scientific research per se, and it is of utmost importance for future digital medicine.

-a) Paper submission is possible from now on constantly until December, 31, 2019.
+1) JOURNAL only: Paper submission to the ex-AI special collection is possible from now on constantly until December, 31, 2019

-b1) If you want to present your paper at the workshop in Canterbury submit on March, 30, 2019 at the latest
+2) If you want to present your paper at our workshop in Canterbury there are two possibilities:

 We foster cross-disciplinary and interdisciplinary work including but not limited to:

-- Novel methods, algorithms, tools for supporting explainable AI
+- Novel machine learning methods, algorithms, tools for supporting explainable AI

 - Proof-of-concepts and demonstrators of how to integrate explainable AI into workflows